 Everywhere I looked people were texting, tweeting, Facebooking or recording the night away.
 Often, both members of a couple would be recording the same song, as if the iPhone 12 inches to the left might just capture something different from theirs.
 I watched as a group of friends passed around a cell phone with a message from another friend who, I assume, wasn’t present (or maybe was just three feet away).

 Of course, it goes beyond concerts.
-There is a well-circulated picture from one of President Obama’s Inaugural Balls.
-In the background you can see a blurry President and First Lady on-stage.
+There was a well-circulated photo from one of President Obama’s inaugural balls where, in the background, you can see a blurry President and First Lady onstage.
 In the foreground are a hundred or so little blue squares.
-Everyone has their cellphone lifted above their heads, trying to capture the moment.
-I guess there’s no point in attending an Inaugural Ball unless you can tell (and show off for) all your friends?
+Everyone had their cellphone lifted above their heads, trying to capture the historic moment.
+I guess there’s no point in attending an inaugural ball unless you can tell (and show off for) all your friends?

-The night of the City & Colour concert, Dallas Green requested that everyone put their phones away for just one song.
+The night of the City & Colour concert, Dallas Green politely asked that everyone put their phones away for just one song.

 His request was simple but profound: “Forget about trying to remember a show (so hard) that you forget to experience it.”

 What was everyone doing for those five or 10 seconds?
-Taking pictures of the other two members, Ted Dwane (bass) or Ben Lovett (keys)?
-Tweeting to all their followers about how excited they were to be at a sold out Mumford & Sons gig?
+Taking pictures of the other two members?
+Tweeting to all their followers about how excited they were to be at a sold-out Mumford & Sons gig?
 No. They were updating their status to, “… is front row @MumfordandSons @TheValarium.”
 How did 1,500 people not see this moment?

 They missed a shooting star.

-Worse yet, during the 2011 festival season, a lighting tech tweeted from Bonnaroo that he was sitting in Neil Young’s car … with Neil Young.
+Worse yet, during the 2011 festival season, a lighting tech tweeted from the Bonnaroo festival that he was sitting in Neil Young’s car … with Neil Young.